Sanctions and censorship are making the Internet in Iran less accessible, analysts say

 “OFAC considers applications to provide communications tools to Iran that might fall outside the general license on a case-by-case basis, although we do not comment on specific licenses,” the OFAC spokesman said.

-But with a precedent now set, GitHub said it has since applied for OFAC licenses to operate in U.S.-sanctioned Syria and Crimea, too.
+But with a precedent set, GitHub said it has since applied for OFAC licenses also to operate in U.S.-sanctioned Syria and Crimea, the Ukrainian territory annexed by Russia.